Sperry Rail Service

-While most prominent in North America, Sperry operates on every continent.
+While most prominent in North America, Sperry also operates in South America, Europe, Asia, Africa, and Australia.

 History

-Defect detection need
+Development of Defect Detection

-There were many early useless efforts of rail defect detecting device development in the late 19th century.
-Serious train derailments, which were blamed on transverse fissures, were increasing.
+By the late 19th century, train derailments, some of which were blamed on transverse fissures, were increasing.
 One of them occurred in 1911, in Manchester, New York, killing 29 and seriously injuring 60.
 Another killed 21 and injured over 100 near Victoria, Mississippi, in October 1925.
-The need for dependable rail inspection became apparent.

-First developments

-Dr. Sperry began developing a method of locating internal rail defects in 1911.
-To build a railway test car he contracted with the American Railway Association in 1927.
+Dr. Elmer Sperry began developing a method of locating internal rail defects in 1911.
+To build a railway test car, he contracted the American Railway Association in 1927.
 Construction on this first car began in June 1927.
 The body was metal-faced plywood, and was mounted on a Kalamazoo motor car bed.
 This car was towed by a larger motor car.
-After completion, it was delivered December 17, 1927, for performing tests.
+After completion, it was delivered on December 17, 1927, for performing tests.

 An operator, lying flat on his stomach as he was moved along on a hand car, held a "search unit" against the rail.
 Both fissures were found, but serious difficulties were encountered during the test.
 This method also posed problems due to uneven rail surfaces.

-Detection methods
+Detection Methods

-Dr. Sperry and his staff discovered a new principle for detecting transverse fissures in 1928, called the "induction method."
+Sperry and his staff discovered a new principle for detecting transverse fissures in 1928, called the "induction method."
 It also found split-heads and other invisible defects.
-While a major advancement, this method had its limitations: it did not function properly at the end of each rail where angle bars and bolts held two succeeding rails together, or where two rails converged such as at switch points.
+While a major advancement, this method had its limitations.
+It did not function properly at the end of each rail where angle bars and bolts held two succeeding rails together, or where two rails converged such as at switch points.
 These rail parts had to be examined individually by a hand-held ultrasonic scanner.

 The induction system was augmented by mobile semi-automated ultrasonic inspection equipment in 1960.
 Today, Sperry performs both induction testing and ultrasonic testing with its rail service vehicles.